 For use of marks on commercial products, such as apparel, approval is granted by the Office of Trademark Licensing.

-For use of marks on non-commercial but external items, such as non-university websites or publications, approval is granted by University Marketing.
+For use of marks on non-commercial but external items, such as non-university websites or publications, approval is granted by the Office of Strategic Communication.

 For more information, visit the UW’s use of marks policy.